Talk to the Team

 Open and Apache-2.0

-The specification, grammar, reference implementation, and examples are all open source under the permissive Apache 2.0 license.
+The specification, grammar, the Java, Python, and .NET reference implementations, and examples are all open source under the permissive Apache 2.0 license.

-PhiSQL is defined as an open specification, with a Java reference implementation that proves it.
-Both live in one Apache-2.0 repository.
+PhiSQL is defined as an open specification, proven by independent reference implementations in three languages.
+The specification, the implementations, and the worked examples all live in one Apache-2.0 repository.

 The specification

-Versioned under spec/v0.1/: an ANTLR4 grammar and EBNF, a catalog of entity types, strategies, keywords, and predicates, plus worked examples that pair each .phisql file with the JSON it compiles to.
+Versioned under spec/v1.0/: an ANTLR4 grammar and EBNF, a catalog of entity types, strategies, keywords, and predicates, plus worked examples that pair each .phisql file with the JSON it compiles to.

 Phileas JSON leads, PhiSQL follows